kollemate/kolledata/README.md

 exports.config = {
 	host: "host",
 	user: "user",
-	password: "password",
+	password: "password"
-	port: "port"
+	// port: "port"
 };
 ```

+The last line can be uncommented if your MySQL port is not the standard `3306`.

 #### 5. Start your MySQL server

-However this is handled for your system ;)

-#### 6. Start the node server
+#### 6. Start the server

 ```
 node app.js